-A \$30 nonrefundable application fee is required of all first-time applicants to The University of Montana campuses, including The University of Montana, The University of Montana College of Technology, Montana Tech, Montana Tech College of Technology, The University of Montana - Western, and Helena College.
+A \$30 nonrefundable application fee is required of all first-time applicants to The University of Montana campuses, including The University of Montana, Missoula College, Montana Tech, Highlands College, The University of Montana - Western, and Helena College.
 If a student does not enroll within one calendar year of application fee payment, the application fee expires.
+After attending any of the University of Montana institutions, students may submit a Transmittal application and the appropriate fee as an application to any Montana University System.
+For more information, please seek assistance from either the Admissions or Registrar's offices.